elixir-lang/elixir/docs/4_protocols_and_records.md

 Protocols allows us to define contracts.
 Dispatching a protocol is available to any data type as long as it implements the prototype.
 Let's consider a practical example.

 In Elixir, only `false` and `nil` are considered falsy values.
 Everything else evaluates to true.
-Depending on the application, it may be important to specify a `blank?` protocol that returns a boolean for other data types that should be considered `blank?`.
+Depending on the application, it may be important to specify a `blank?` protocol that returns a boolean for other data types that should be considered blank.
 For instance, an empty list or an empty binary could be considered blanks.

 We could implement this protocol as follow:

     defprotocol Blank, [ blank?(data) ]

-The protocol expects a function called blank? expecting one argument to be implemented.
-For instance, we can implement for some Elixir types:
+The protocol expects a function called `blank?` expecting one argument to be implemented.
+We can implement this protocol for some Elixir data types as follow:

     # Numbers are never blank
     defimpl Blank, for: Number do